Easy Artisan Bread Recipe (Yeast, Dutch Oven, Whole Wheat)

 - Put the yeast and salt in a bowl and add the water.

-- Put in a bowl and cover with plastic wrap (not airtight).
-Let set at room temperature for about 1½ hours.
+- Put in a LARGE bowl and cover with plastic or other non-porous cover (not airtight).
+Let set at room temperature for about 1½ hours – it should double or more.

-- Put in the refrigerator for up to a week or week-and-a-half.
-(Or bake right away - cut off what you need, shape, and let sit while pot heats).
+- Put in the refrigerator for up to a week or week-and-a-half, OR bake right away – cut off what you need, shape, and let sit while the Dutch oven heats.

 - When ready to bake, place an enameled dutch oven, with lid, in a 450 degree oven.

-- Dust the dough with flour, grab a quarter or half (depending on the size loaf you want) and cut off piece with a serrated knife.
-Using well-floured hands, shape gently into a ball and place on a piece of parchment paper resting on a cookie sheet (or in a small round skillet to help shape).
+- Dust the dough with flour, grab half the dough and cut it off with a serrated knife.
+Using well-floured hands, shape gently into a ball and place on a piece of parchment paper resting on a cookie sheet or in a small round skillet to help shape.
 Dust the top with more flour.

-- Let sit on the counter 30 minutes.
+- Let sit on the counter 30 minutes if baking the day of making, 1 hour if the dough was refrigerated.
 Then slash the top of the loaf with a serrated knife.

 - Transfer the loaf to the hot dutch oven using the edges of the parchment, replace the lid, and cook for 15 to 17 minutes.